google/earthenterprise/docs/_posts/2019-01-23-Michael Ternerz-FOSS4G_2018.md

 Here’s to a great 2019 where you can expect a variety of similarly interesting and productive open geospatial events where the OpenGEE project will be represented.
 I’ll hope to see you in San Diego for [FOSS4G North America](https://2019.foss4g-na.org/) in April and/or in Bucharest for the [2019 Global FOSS4G](https://2019.foss4g.org/) in late August.

-_<center>See earlier thoughts on OpenGEE and FOSS4G in [pre-conference blog](http://www.t-sciences.com/news/foss4g-and-the-open-sourcing-of-google-earth-enterprise-gee).</center>_
+_See earlier thoughts on OpenGEE and FOSS4G in [pre-conference blog](http://www.t-sciences.com/news/foss4g-and-the-open-sourcing-of-google-earth-enterprise-gee)._

 Michael Terner <br>